tldr-pages/tldr/pages/linux/ip-rule.md

 `sudo ip rule add from {{192.168.178.2/32}}`

-- Add a new rule based on the destination address of the specified package:
+- Add a new rule based on packet destination addresses

 `sudo ip rule add to {{192.168.178.2/32}}`

-- Delete a rule based on the source address of the specified package:
+- Delete a rule based on packet source addresses:

 `sudo ip rule delete from {{192.168.178.2/32}}`

-- Delete a rule based on the destination address of the specified package:
+- Delete a rule based on packet destination addresses:

 `sudo ip rule delete to {{192.168.178.2/32}}`